Moro River campaign: Casa Berardi

 By 14 December, Vokes had devised a new assault plan for taking The Gully.
 A small force from the Royal 22^{e} Régiment would move to Casa Berardi, a small set of farmhouses west of The Gully, before outflanking German positions with infantry and armour, thereby forcing the 1st Parachute Division to withdraw.
 The attack was to begin at dawn, with two companies of the Royal 22^{e} Régiment attacking Casa Berardi with artillery support.
 By 07:50, both companies had control of the lateral highway leading to Casa Berardi.
-C Company—under Captain Paul Triquet—pushed on toward Casa Berardi with support from the Ontario Regiment, while D Company found itself involved in firefights southwest of Casa Berardi.
+C Company—under Captain Paul Triquet—pushed on toward Casa Berardi with support from the 11th Armoured Regiment (The Ontario Regiment), while D Company found itself involved in firefights southwest of Casa Berardi.
 At 08:30, C Company began their assault toward the manor house in Casa Berardi, some 2000 yd away.
 Strong German defences caused heavy casualties to the attackers; only 21 men and five tanks made it to within 200 yd of the objective.
 Despite the arrival of several Panzer IVs, Triquet's remaining forces captured the manor house at 14:30.
 However, only 14 men of C Company remained fit to continue fighting.
 For his efforts to capture Casa Berardi, Triquet was awarded the Victoria Cross.